chaupmcs/os_project1/README.md

    - Number of page faults

 # Solution Design
 First of all, we implement two programs for Predictive analysis in time series.
-Concretely, the first program namely ***LSTM*** uses LSTM networks and the other named ***MPL*** adopts MPL networks to predict the temperature of computers.
+Concretely, the first program named ***LSTM*** uses LSTM networks and the other named ***MPL*** adopts MPL networks to predict the temperature of computers.
 The data is collected from HPCC dataset.
 We run and take measurements for these programs.
 In order to measure system-levelinformation, we make use of package  [psutil](https://psutil.readthedocs.io/en/latest/) to carry out the results.
 All the programs are written in python and were run on MacOS.

 # Experimental Results
 ## Results